Square Root calculation methods | square root formulas

 Square root of 784 is 28.

-Approximate Square Root of any number which is not a Perfect square.
+Approximate Square Root of any number which is not a perfect square.

-Formula in this method :
+The formula in this method :

 Square Root of the number = Square Root of Nearest Perfect Square + { [ difference of the given number from the nearest perfect square] / [ 2 x Square root of Nearest Perfect Square]